MarvsaiDev/privateGPTService/privateGPT/README.md

 # How does it work?
-Selecting the right local models and the power of `LangChain` you can run the entire pipeline locally, without any data leaving your environment, and with reasonable performance.
+Selecting the right local models and the power of ` langchainmsai` you can run the entire pipeline locally, without any data leaving your environment, and with reasonable performance.

-- `ingest.py` uses `LangChain` tools to parse the document and create embeddings locally using `HuggingFaceEmbeddings` (`SentenceTransformers`).
+- `ingest.py` uses ` langchainmsai` tools to parse the document and create embeddings locally using `HuggingFaceEmbeddings` (`SentenceTransformers`).
 It then stores the result in a local vector database using `Chroma` vector store.
 - `privateGPT.py` uses a local LLM based on `GPT4All-J` or `LlamaCpp` to understand questions and create answers.
 The context for the answers is extracted from the local vector store using a similarity search to locate the right piece of context from the docs.
-- `GPT4All-J` wrapper was introduced in LangChain 0.0.162.
+- `GPT4All-J` wrapper was introduced in  langchainmsai 0.0.162.

 # System Requirements